Girl group: 2020–present: Current era

 The early 2020s saw a lack of prominent girl groups in Western culture, with The Guardian writing that girl band culture was "in crisis" following the hiatus announcement of Little Mix in 2022.
 Following a period of the UK having no major girl groups, various girl groups began to emerge into the public domain in the early 2020s.
 These include: R&B trio Flo, American pop group Boys World, British trio Say Now, who were credited with "bringing back the chaotic energy of iconic UK girl groups", American supergroup Boygenius, British pop group XO, American Building the Band winners 3Quency, British-Venezuelan trio Deja Vu and British-Norwegian quartet Girl Group.

 On the other hand, East Asian girl groups continued to dominate globally, with Blackpink, Twice and Red Velvet enjoying continued success.
 This led to the creation of numerous East Asian girl groups throughout the early 2020s, including Ive, NewJeans, Aespa and Le Sserafim.
 The popularity of the music style led to the creation of Katseye, a global girl group inspired by Korean girl groups.
+The decade also witnessed Southeast Asian girl groups such as Bini, 4Eve, and Dolla gaining success and widespread international recognition.

-2025 also saw a phenomenon for fictional group Huntr/x from the Netflix film KPop Demon Hunters; their song "Golden" became the first number one on the Billboard Hot 100 for a Korean girl group, as well as the first girl group to hit number one since Destiny's Child's "Bootylicious" in 2001.
+2025 also saw a phenomenon for fictional group Huntrix from the Netflix film KPop Demon Hunters; their song "Golden" became the first number one on the Billboard Hot 100 for a Korean girl group, as well as the first girl group to hit number one since Destiny's Child's "Bootylicious" in 2001.